janpieterk/gemeentekaart-rest/README.md

 ### `height`
 **integer**

-height in pixels of the map.
+Height in pixels of the map.
 It is generally not a good idea to set the height explicitly, it is better to set the width and let the map calculate its own height.

 ---
 ### `imagemap`